White wavy lines texture on a surface

 Provenance, origin: Peppermint leaves: France, Europe and/or Asia; Sunflower seeds: Europe.

-Sensorial properties: Appearance: Oily liquid; Color: Green; Odor: Strong odor of peppermint.
+Sensorial properties: Appearance: Oily liquid; Color: Green; Scent: Strong peppermint aroma.

-Concerns: All skin types especially mature skin, acne-prone skin, combination to oily skin and irritated skin; All hair types especially oily hair; Indicated for heavy legs.
+Concerns: All skin types, particularly mature skin, acne-prone skin, combination to oily skin, and irritated skin; All hair types, especially oily hair; Recommended in cases of heavy legs.

 Details

-• Face care (lip balms, cream masks, face creams, purifying cleansing gels);
+• Facial Care (lip balms, cream masks, face creams, purifying cleansing gels);

 • Hygiene (toothpastes).

-Oily macerate sensitive to oxidation.
-Store in a dry and cool place (temperature below 15°C), away from light, humidity and heat.
+An oil macerate that is sensitive to oxidation.
+Store in a dry and cool place (temperature below 15°C), protected from light, moisture, and heat.

 There are no contraindications to the cosmetic use of peppermint macerate.
-Pregnant and/or breastfeeding women, as well as young children can use it.
+It can be used by pregnant and/or breastfeeding women, as well as young children.
 Avoid contact with the eyes.

 Find out more

 Peppermint is a hybrid of Mentha aquatica x Mentha spicata.
-Dried peppermint leaves have been found in Egyptian tombs dating back to the first millennium BC; however, it seems that at that time they were not intended for therapeutic use, but rather to perfume, purify or flavor dishes or places.
+Dried peppermint leaves have been found in Egyptian tombs dating back to the first millennium BC; however, it appears that at that time they were not intended for therapeutic use, but rather to perfume, purify, or flavor dishes or places.
 Hippocrates and Aristotle used it as an aphrodisiac.
-The Greeks and Hebrews used peppermint for perfume, while the Romans used it to flavor wine and dishes.
-Moreover, the Roman law forbidding the women to drink wine, a beverage reserved for the men and the Gods.
-They chewed a paste containing mint and honey in order to hide the odor.
-The name of the plant comes from Minthe, a nymph of the Greek mythology that Proserpine, jealously, transformed into a "peppery" flower.
+The Greeks and Hebrews used peppermint to perfume themselves, while the Romans used it to flavor wine and dishes.
+Moreover, Roman law forbade women from drinking wine, a beverage reserved for men and gods, so women chewed a paste made of mint and honey to disguise the smell.
+The name of the plant comes from Minthe, a nymph from Greek mythology whom Proserpine, out of jealousy, transformed into a "peppery" flower.